minio/operator/docs/STS.md

 # Requirements

+## Enabling STS functionality

+At the moment, the STS feature ships off by default, to turn it on switch `OPERATOR_STS_ENABLED` to `on` on the `minio-operator` deployment.

 ## TLS

 The STS functionality works only with TLS configured.
 We can request certificates automatically, but additional you can